zenithexpo/temporary/aboutme.md

 Hey there!
 I'm Saurabh Kumar Singh 😊.

-I am a final year student pursuing B.Tech in Computer Science And Engineering @ **IIIT Naya Raipur** 🎓👨‍🎓.
+I am currently working as an Intelligent Video Analytics Engineer @ **SmartCow Co Ltd, Hyderabad** , working closely with the team to create cities smarter and to provide affordable AI at the Edge🏢.
-I am currently working as an Intelligent Video Analytics Intern @ **SmartCow Co Ltd, Hyderabad** 🏢.
+I have completed B.Tech in the dept. of Computer Science And Engineering @ **IIIT Naya Raipur** 🎓👨‍🎓.

 - **Responsibilities include:**
     - Understanding the IVA Workflow 💻 and much more.